smart-data-models/dataModel.WaterDistributionManagementEPANET/Pattern/doc/spec_JA.md

         model: https://schema.org/Text
         type: Property
     timeStep:
       description: 'The time step used for the multipliers.
-All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.'
+All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code'
       type: number
       x-ngsi:
         type: Property
         units: Second
     type:
-      description: 'NGSI-LD Entity Type.
-It has to be Pattern'
+      description: NGSI-LD Entity Type.
+It has to be Pattern
       enum:
         - Pattern
       type: string